- Admissions Checklist

 Disbursing Financial Aid

-- Financial aid disbursement begins after the census dates for each semester.
+- Financial aid disbursement begins 10 days prior to the start of each semester.

 - You must have submitted all the requested documents (as listed on myACC's Student Finance tab) to the financial aid office to receive funds.